End-User Manual

 Screens and features not included in the assessed documentation are outside the scope of this document.

-Introduction
+Chapter 1: Introduction

-What Is Bluesky?
+1.1 What Is This Application?

-Who Uses This Application?
+1.2 Who Uses It?

-Getting Started
+1.3 Getting Started

-How to Log In
+How to Sign In

-4. If your account uses two-factor authentication (2FA), you will be prompted to enter a code sent to your email.
+If you already have an account, tap Sign in on the welcome screen.
+Enter your username or email address and your password.
+If your account uses two-factor authentication (2FA), you will also be asked for a code sent to your email.

-How to Log Out
+How to Sign Out

 Session Timeout